sheharyaar/byte-sized-programs/README.md

    2. [multiple-return-values.go](./golang/multiple-return-values.go): demonstrates the use of multiple return values in Go.
    3. [struct-tags.go](./golang/struct-tags.go): demonstrates the use of struct tags in Go.
    4. [json-structs.go](./golang/json-structs.go): demonstrates the use of JSON structs in Go.
-   5. [happpens-before.go](./golang/happens-before.go): demonstrates the use of `happens-before` in Go.
+   5. [happpens-before.go](./golang/happens-before.go): demonstrates the concurrency concept of `happens-before` in Go.